2025 MABA Outlook Conference Program

 CEO, CropLife America

 Alex Dunn is president and chief executive officer (CEO) of CropLife America, the national organization representing manufacturers, formulators, and distributors of pesticides.
-Dunn previously served as a Partner in the Environmental, Safety, and Incident Response group at the international law firm of Baker Botts, LLP, working on pesticide issues, chemical regulation and a wide range of related environmental topics.
-From 2019-2021 she served as Assistant Administrator for the U.S. Environmental Protection Agency's Office of Chemical Safety and Pollution Prevention, a post to which she was unanimously confirmed by the U.S. Senate.
-CropLife America works to help ensure growers and consumers have the technologies they need to protect crops, communities, and ecosystems from the threat of pests, weeds, and diseases in an environmentally sound, safe, and sustainable way.
+Dunn previously served as a Partner in the Environmental, Safety, and Incident Response group at the international law firm of Baker Botts, LLP, working on pesticide issues, chemical regulation, and a wide range of related environmental topics.
+From 2019-2021, she served as Assistant Administrator for the U.S. Environmental Protection Agency's Office of Chemical Safety and Pollution Prevention, a post to which she was unanimously confirmed by the U.S. Senate.
+CropLife America works to ensure growers and consumers have the technologies they need to protect crops, communities, and ecosystems from the threat of pests, weeds, and diseases in an environmentally sound, safe, and sustainable way.

 Drew Thomas